jxcore/jxcore/doc/api/jxcore-command-mt.markdown

-# Multithreading from the Command Line
+# Multitasking from the Command Line

-Generally, there are two ways of executing your JavaScript code in multiple threads with JXcore.
+Generally, there are two ways of executing your JavaScript code in multiple instances with JXcore.
-You can read about both of them here: [How to run multithreaded code?](jxcore-feature-multithreading.html#jxcore_feature_multithreading_how_to_run_multithreaded_code), but right now we will focus only on running multi-threaded code from the command line.
+You can read about both of them here: [How to run multitasked code?](jxcore-feature-multitasking.html#jxcore_feature_multitasking_how_to_run_multitasked_code), but right now we will focus only on running multitasking code from the command line.

-## Maximum number of threads
+## Maximum number of instances

-The maximum number of threads to run with `mt` or `mt-keep` command is 16.
+The maximum number of instances to run with `mt` or `mt-keep` command is 16.
-This is different to maximum thread count value when set with [`tasks.setThreadCount()`](jxcore-tasks.html#jxcore_tasks_tasks_setthreadcount_value) for running multithreaded `tasks`.
+This is different to maximum instances count value when set with [`tasks.setThreadCount()`](jxcore-tasks.html#jxcore_tasks_tasks_setthreadcount_value) for running `jxcore.tasks`.

 ## Commands